 Corner Balance Your Car with the Turn of a Knob

 What’s the quickest way to balance or corner weight my car?
 As racers, we all have that question, right?
 Introducing a time saving suspension component you’ll become addicted to for the final tune on your chassis, hitting that perfect 50%-50% cross weight setting that’s eluded you.
-It’s the Manual Incremental Ride Height Adjuster (MIRA).
-MIRA [...]
+It’s the Mechanical Incremental Ride Height Adjuster (MIRA).
+MIRA […]

 Q: Looking at the F355 Challenge Suspension & Swaybar setup vs. all other later challenge cars it seems the sway bars are now thicker at the rear vs the front?
 F355CH use 24mm front and 19mm rear whereas all later challenge cars use thicker bars at rear?
 I am sure a lot has to do [...]